vmware-samples/packer-examples-for-vsphere/.github/pull_request_template.md

 ## Test and Documentation Coverage

 <!--
-    Please check the one that applies to this pull request using "x".
+    Please check the one that applies to this pull request using "[x]".
 -->

-- [ ] Tests have been completed (for bugfixes / features).
+- [ ] Tests have been completed.
-- [ ] Documentation has been added / updated (for bugfixes / features).
+- [ ] Documentation has been added or updated.

 ## Breaking Changes?

 <!--
-    Please check the one that applies to this pull request using "x".
+    Please check the one that applies to this pull request using "[x]".
 -->

 - [ ] Yes, there are breaking changes.